Winter storm to roll across US northwest, Rockies this week - Local News 8

 Winter storm to roll across US northwest, Rockies this week

 BILLINGS, Mont.
-(AP) — A winter storm will spread from the Pacific Northwest to Rocky Mountains in coming days and could dump up to two feet of snow at higher elevations, forecasters said.
+(AP) — A massive winter storm that will push across the northern U.S. in coming days could dump several feet of snow at higher elevations and bring dangerously cold temperatures, forecasters said Sunday.

-The storm also could usher in dangerously cold temperatures as a blast of arctic air sweeps the region.
+The arctic blast will sweep into the Pacific Northwest and then push across the northern Rocky Mountains and onto the Great Plains.
+It will bring heavy snow and strong winds, the National Weather Service said.

 Temperatures will drop drastically after Tuesday leading to dangerous wind chills, the weather service said.